TT Talk - ‘Telex release’ by email

 Why do parties use the 'telex release', i.e. have a bill of lading issued and then return it to the carrier (usually) at the place of receipt?
 The main reason appears to be that a number of countries (for instance in the Far East) do not recognise sea waybills for some commercial dealings or that sea waybills are not customary to certain trades.
 'Telex release' has in common with sea waybills the fact that the risks in connection with posting bill of lading originals are avoided.

-ITIC, the International Transport Intermediaries Club Ltd (www.itic-insure.com), who provides liability insurance to a large number of ship agents, published in September 2007 an excellent article on the pitfalls of 'telex release' (ITIC uses the terms 'third country receiving agent' and 'releasing agent', which are converted here into 'carrier' and 'carrier's agent'.
+ITIC, the International Transport Intermediaries Club Ltd, who provides liability insurance to a large number of ship agents, published in September 2007 an excellent article, which is still absolutely relevant, on the pitfalls of 'telex release' (ITIC uses the terms 'third country receiving agent' and 'releasing agent', which are converted here into 'carrier' and 'carrier's agent'.
 ITIC identified two main problems:

 If the carrier communicates the 'telex release' request to the agent through the internal computer system, procedures should define which party has to enter new information.
-As ITIC reports in 'The Wire' of March 2009, in one case a shipper requested 'telex release', which was duly entered in the computer system, but when the shipper later cancelled his instruction, no further entry was made, with the result that the agent released cargo worth US$250,000.
+As ITIC reports, in one case a shipper requested 'telex release', which was duly entered in the computer system, but when the shipper later cancelled his instruction, no further entry was made, with the result that the agent released cargo worth US$250,000.

 The excellent ITIC article in 'The Intermediary' provides useful checklists.
 It recommends, for example, that the carrier ('third country receiving agent') send clear instructions to his agent ('releasing agent') which should include the following points: